 We deliver exceptional care for all types of colorectal cancer, including cancers in hard-to-reach areas and cancers that come back after treatment.

-National recognition: OHSU ranks among the nation’s top cancer centers, according to U.S. News & World Report.
+National recognition: U.S. News & World Report ranks the OHSU gastroenterology/GI surgery program among the nation’s best.
 This recognition includes a top rating of “high performing” for colon cancer surgery.